kellyjonbrazil/jc/docs/parsers/ss.md

 # jc.parsers.ss

-jc - JSON CLI output utility `ss` command output parser
+jc - JSON Convert `ss` command output parser

 Extended information options like -e and -p are not supported and may cause parsing irregularities.